 Just as Tao Hua was occupied with her thoughts, her imaginations ran wild again since she managed to conjure up a scene of Shi Lang jogging by in his judo uniform!
 No, wait….it was actually real but her imagination was let loose too many times that she did not believe it was really him…until later.
 Too late!

 Spying on Shi Lang?
 Okay, that was normal all right.
 Well, it was normal if you didn’t get caught.
-What to do in such situation?
+What to do in such a situation?
 Why did he have to be so tall and threatening?
 (If only her brothers were around to get rid of him!
-How dared he question her whereabouts?)
+How dare he question her whereabouts?)
 Oh no, false alarm again.
 He only looked threatening on the surface.
 He was actually a very nice guy.
 Phew!
 Too bad Shi Lang was not as lucky since he got distracted upon her presence and got slammed.
 Luckily it was only practice and not a real match or Shi Lang will have to find a place to hide.

 Okay, so Tao Hua was not so lucky after all.
 I take that back about the threatening guy.
 He was actually quite cunning.
 How in the world could Tao Hua survive someone twice her size?
 (Time to close your eyes now so you wouldn’t see the gruesome match.)
 And I don’t know if Tao Hua should accept the other guy’s praise or not.
 He was setting her up for death.
 (Well, seems that way.)

 Eh….Cheng Xiao Shi is reunited with Lei Long (Wu Zhen Ya)?
 He was actually having a big crush on her in Smile Pasta.
 Why was he so threatening now?
 Love turned into hate?
 (LOL…wrong drama, I know.
 Still funny to see them interacting once again.)